Artificial cell: Bottom-up engineering of living artificial cells

 The German pathologist Rudolf Virchow brought forward the idea that not only does life arise from cells, but every cell comes from another cell; "Omnis cellula e cellula".
-Until now, most attempts to create an artificial cell have only created a package that can mimic certain tasks of the cell.
-Advances in cell-free transcription and translation reactions allow the expression of many genes, but these efforts are far from producing a fully operational cell.
+Until now, most attempts to create an artificial cell have engineered modules that can mimic certain functions of living cells.
+Advances in cell-free transcription and translation reactions allow the expression of many genes as well as interdependent genetic and metabolic networks, but these efforts are still far from producing a fully operational cell.

 A bottom-up approach to build an artificial cell would involve creating a protocell de novo, entirely from non-living materials.
 As the term "cell" implies, one prerequisite is the generation of some sort of compartment that defines an individual, cellular unit.
 Phospholipid membranes are an obvious choice as compartmentalizing boundaries, as they act as selective barriers in all living biological cells.
 Scientists can encapsulate biomolecules in cell-sized phospholipid vesicles and by doing so, observe these molecules to act similarly as in biological cells and thereby recreate certain cell functions.
 In a similar way, functional biological building blocks can be encapsulated in these lipid compartments to achieve the synthesis of (however rudimentary) artificial cells.

 It is proposed to create a phospholipid bilayer vesicle with DNA capable of self-reproducing using synthetic genetic information.
 The three primary elements of such artificial cells are the formation of a lipid membrane, DNA and RNA replication through a template process and the harvesting of chemical energy for active transport across the membrane.
 The main hurdles foreseen and encountered with this proposed protocell are the creation of a minimal synthetic DNA that holds all sufficient information for life, and the reproduction of non-genetic components that are integral in cell development such as molecular self-organization.
 However, it is hoped that this kind of bottom-up approach would provide insight into the fundamental questions of organizations at the cellular level and the origins of biological life.
 So far, no completely artificial cell capable of self-reproduction has been synthesized using the molecules of life, and this objective is still in a distant future although various groups are currently working towards this goal.

 Another method proposed to create a protocell more closely resembles the conditions believed to have been present during evolution known as the primordial soup.
 Various RNA polymers could be encapsulated in vesicles and in such small boundary conditions, chemical reactions would be tested for.

 Ethics and controversy

 Protocell research has created controversy and opposing opinions, including critics of the vague definition of "artificial life".
-The creation of a basic unit of life is the most pressing ethical concern, although the most widespread worry about protocells is their potential threat to human health and the environment through uncontrolled replication.
+The creation of a basic unit of life is the most pressing ethical concern.
+Synthetic organisms could escape and cause damage to human health and ecosystems, or the technology could be used to make a biological weapon.
+Cells with certain non-standard biochemistries, such as mirror life, could also have a competitive advantage over natural organisms.